 El Al airlines operates many flights to Israel via Tel Aviv from destinations such as Unites States , Africa and South America so it’s the best bet to reach to Israel in a modest way.

-Places you can’t miss in your first visit to Israel
+Places you can’t miss on your first visit to Israel

-One of the most historic sites in the land, it consists of beautiful coast lines, blue sea shores, vast historical shrines and temples.
-You can also learn a lot from the Israelites culture by attending the trade fairs that are always held there to appease to foreigners and locals.
+One of the most historic sites in the land and full of interesting things to do; Tel Aviv consists of beautiful coastlines, blue sea shores, vast historical shrines, and temples.
+You can also learn a lot from the Israelites culture by attending the trade fairs that are always held there to appease foreigners and locals.

-This is by far the oldest cities in Israel and is marked by the historical temples that go back 2000 years ago.
-You can find a 48 hour guide to Jerusalem here.
+This is by far the oldest city in Israel and is marked by the historical temples that go back 2000 years ago.
+You can find a 48-hour guide to Jerusalem here.

 Visiting during the Winter?
-Then Eilat would be a perfect destination because of the classy hotel suites , sunny shores of the red sea , promenade od big shops and the city’s night life which is a must see in itself.
+Then Eilat would be a perfect destination because of the classy hotel suites, sunny shores of the red sea, promenade of big shops, and the city’s nightlife which is a must-see in itself.
 Try also diving and a desert trail excursion in the vast sands of the desert.

 The Dead Sea

-At 1360 feet below the sea level , this is the lowest area in the world and is almost ten times saltier than any water mass in the world.
+At 1360 feet below sea level, this is the lowest area in the world and is almost ten times saltier than any water mass in the world.
 It’s way too salty for any living organism to live in!

 Established in 1953, it’s the biggest holocaust museum in the world.
 Its vast collection of pictures of heroes and heroines is a beauty to behold and your trip won’t be complete unless you visit it!